Menu

 Liens

-A lien can be registered against property.
+A lien is a type of interest that can be registered against property.
 This happens when the property owner owes someone money.
 A common type of lien is a builder’s lien.
-The Builders' Lien Act gives trades people who have worked on a property the right to register a lien against the property until they are paid for their material, labour or other services.
+The Builders' Lien Act gives tradespeople who have worked on a property the right to register a lien against the property.
+The lien stays on title until they are paid for their work or a court orders that it be removed.
 A lawyer may be able to arrange to have liens against the property paid out by the seller and removed from the title.
-It is important that appropriate steps be taken to avoid the buyer being "stuck" with the seller's obligations.
+It is important that appropriate steps be taken to avoid the buyer being stuck with the seller's obligations.

 Judgment Debt